Mimathyma ambica

 Photo taken at Chiang Dao Wildlife Sanctuary, Chiang Mai, Thailand.
 540m a.s.l.

-Beautiful species.
+Mimathyma ambica is a beautiful species.
 The male in particular displays a brilliant iridescent blue on its upper wings when viewed from a certain angle.
-Timid but a strong flier.
-Confined to the more northerly parts of the region.
-Sexually dimorphic but markings are similar.
-Multivoltine with several broods per year but more research is needed.
+It is a timid but strong flier.
+The species is most common in the more northerly parts of the region but it has been recorded in Sumatra.
+It is sexually dimorphic but markings are similar.
+It is multivoltine with several broods per year but more research is needed.

 Synonyms and previously used names: Apatura ambica, Potamis ambica